spetlr-org/spetlr/docs/power_bi/README.md

 ## PowerBI Permissions

-The service principal or AD user or one of its user groups need to be assigned to each PowerBI workspace you want to access (see screen-shot).
+The service principal or AD user or one of its user groups need to be assigned to each PowerBI workspace you want to access to (see screen-shot).

 ![Power BI admin settings](./manage_access.png)